A Method for Evaluating Definite Integrals in terms of Special Functions with Examples: Introduction

 \section{Introduction}

 The main purpose of this work is to establish a method which can be used to derive definite integrals expressed as a special function, in this case the Hurwitz zeta function.
 This method involves using a form of the Cauchy integral formula.
 A proof is given of the Cauchy integral and we show some examples of how the method works in practice.
 We multiply both sides of the Cauchy integral by a function then take a definite integral of both sides.
 This yields a definite integral in terms of a contour integral.
 Then we multiply both sides of the Cauchy formula by another function and take the infinite sum of both sides such that the contour integral of both equations are the same.
 This infinite sum can be expressed as a Hurwitz zeta function.
 Given that the contour integrals are the same, we can equate the Hurwitz zeta function and definite integral to give a closed form equation.
+This method has been used in previous work, \cite{reyn0}, \cite{reyn1}, \cite{reyn2} and \cite{reyn3} to derive formulas in the famous books of Gradshteyn and Rhyzik \cite{grad} and Bierens de Haan \cite{bdh}.
+The objective of this article is to establish the contour which has been used in our previous papers and to use this contour to derive more interesting integral formula in terms of closed forms not previously derived in the field of mathematics.
+Another goal of this work is to provide readers the tools to derive other integral formula using this method whenever applicable.